Cistothorus stellaris

 Migration apparently begins in mid-Jul where breeding did not occur; Jul arrivals are birds that often if not usually attempt nesting (see Summer).
 True fall migration (after nesting) in this species probably takes place in Sep-Oct.

 The only Panhandle report is of one calling and calls described by an experienced observer along Road 44 in extreme southeastern Garden Co 7 Aug 2020 (Mlodinow, eBird.org).
-The only reports in the west-central are of singles in Keith Co 9 Aug 2018 and 16 Sep 2017, one in Grant Co 3 Sep 2023, and one in Hayes Co 10 Oct 2020.
+The only reports in the west-central are of singles in Keith Co 9 Aug 2018 and 16 Sep 2017, Grant Co 3 Sep 2023, Hayes Co 10 Oct 2020., and Keith Co 11 Oct 2024.

 - High counts: 123 on 26 Jul 1988 in Hall Co (Lingle and Bedell 1989), 60 in the eastern Rainwater Basin 7 Aug 1999, and 60 there 7 Aug 1999.